Air France Logo

 Air France: Brand overview

-Air France is a French airline and a subsidiary of the Air France-KLM group.
+Air France is a French airline subsidiary of the Air France-KLM group.
 It was founded in 1933 and operates regional and international flights.
 The airline is based in several cities – Nice, Lyon, and Paris.
 In addition to the main logo, the brand has an individual flag and trademark, Hippocampe Aline.

 Meaning and History